manaskor/a-maze-visualizer/README.md

 # (A)MAZE Visualizer
-A maze visualizer built for Brown University's CSCI 0190: Accelerated Introduction to Computer Science (taken Fall 2023).
+A maze visualizer built for the Accelerated Introduction to Computer Science course I took during my first semester at Brown.
 The visualizer was made in [Pyret](https://pyret.org/index.html), which is a [functional](https://en.wikipedia.org/wiki/Functional_programming) programming language used in education.
 Pyret is probably most similar to Racket.
-We were allowed to come up with any project, so I wanted to make a visualizer that could hopefully serve as an educational tool to understand graph traversals.
+For this project we were allowed to make anything, so I wanted to make an interactive visualizer that could hopefully serve as an educational tool to understand graph traversals.

 ## Setup
 Copy the code into the [Pyret Editor](https://code.pyret.org/editor) and click run.